mesh-adaptation/docs/wiki/Development-Practices.md

 * If you identify a bug, missing feature, or other issue with one of the codes then raise an Issue for it:
   * New Issue links: <a href="https://github.com/mesh-adaptation/animate/issues/new/choose" target="_blank" rel="noopener noreferrer">Animate</a>, <a href="https://github.com/mesh-adaptation/goalie/issues/new/choose" target="_blank" rel="noopener noreferrer">Goalie</a>, <a href="https://github.com/mesh-adaptation/movement/issues/new/choose" target="_blank" rel="noopener noreferrer">Movement</a>.
-* Add labels to your Issue using the right-hand panel, for example identifying whether it relates to a "bug" or an "enhancement".
-If you think the Issue is of high priority then use the "PRIORITY" label, too.
-* Add your new Issue to the [Mesh Adaptation development project board](https://github.com/orgs/mesh-adaptation/projects/2/views/1) and set its status to "Backlog" once the Issue is created.
-If you used the "PRIORITY" label above then use that status here, too.
-* Set the milestone of the Issue to an appropriate upcoming milestone from the drop-down menu (if there is one).
-* If you are happy to take on a particular Issue, add yourself to the list of assignees using the right-hand panel.
+* If you are happy to take on a particular Issue, please say so in the issue and a maintainer will assign it to you.
 * In general, every Pull Request should have an associated Issue.
 (Think of Issues like a ticketing system.)
 An exception is for trivial changes, such as typo fixes.
-In these cases, feel free to open a PR without a linked issue and add it to the project board.
+In these cases, feel free to open a PR without a linked issue.

 ## Pull Requests